Skip to main content

 apisix.yaml

-In APISIX standalone deployment mode, apisix.yaml is used to configure APISIX resources, such as routes, upstreams, consumers, and others.
+In APISIX file-driven standalone deployment mode, apisix.yaml is used to configure APISIX resources, such as routes, upstreams, consumers, and others.

 These configurations are loaded by APISIX into memory at startup.
 Changes to this file do not require a reload of APISIX as the file is monitored for changes at a regular interval.